-- talking to the pupil to explain that bullying is wrong and makes others unhappy - discussing with the pupil how to join in with others without bullying - talking to the pupil about how things are going at school, his or her progress and friendships - giving the pupil lots of praise and encouragement when he or she is being kind to others - informing parents of victim(s) and bully (bullies) as necessary and enlisting their support
+- talking to the pupil to explain that bullying is wrong and makes others unhappy - discussing with the pupil how to join in with others without bullying - talking to the pupil about how things are going at school, his or her progress and friendships - giving the pupil lots of praise and encouragement when he or she is being kind to others

-However, the warning stage is at the discretion of the Schools and a pupil involved in a serious instance of bullying will bypass this stage and be placed directly on Stage 1.
+However, the warning stage is at the discretion of the Schools and a pupil involved in a serious instance of bullying can bypass this stage and be placed directly on Stage 1.
 The warning will be recorded on the bullying log and the school data management system.